Skip to main content

 default:"False"

-Mark this memory as a standing reference that should be retrieved as one unit rather than treated as chunkable source material.
+Mark as a standing reference retrieved as one unit instead of treated as chunkable source material.

 promoted_from_chunk_id